 When I launched my site, NatureGlo's eScience, independently in Summer 2017, I knew it would not be an easy ride.
 Running a website, doing all of the marketing, writing my own courses, all the while flying under the radar of the standardized education epidemic, I've known I'm doing something unique in K - 12 education.

-This summer of 2018, I'm launching something new and rare: blazing a new trail as an independent teacher by opening my math and science website as a membership.
+The summer of 2018, I launched something new and rare: blazing a new trail as an independent teacher, I've now opening my math and science website as a membership.
 Why a membership?
-Not only will the pricing be very reasonable for homeschool families, but this kind of site will foster a much needed interactive community for math and science loving home and school students.
+Not only will the pricing be affordable for homeschool families, but this kind of site will foster a much needed interactive community for math and science loving home and school students.

-NatureGlo's NEW math enrichment (MathArt) and science classes membership will offer the following benefits:
+NatureGlo's NEW math enrichment (MathArt) and science classes membership offers the following benefits:

 - Affordable monthly and yearly membership pricing for families with students ages 10 and up.
 Younger advanced students are welcome!

-- Foster rich community interaction via chat, comments, teacher/student email and bi-monthly live classes.
+- Foster rich community interaction via chat, comments, teacher/student email and a private parent Facebook group.

 - Student work/project feedback from myself and the rest of the student members.

-What Projects Have My Students Done That Yours May Be Inspired to Try & Show Us
+What Projects Have My Students Done - Yours May Be Inspired to Do

 Every year I've been blown away by the quality and creativity of projects my students have produced for my classes.
 My new membership site will continue to foster project creation, but, instead of a focus on my live teaching, the live online webinars will give the floor to YOUR learners questions and comments about the classes and their work!
 Your learners can have anywhere between 5 - 15 minutes to showcase their projects to the class.
 The length of the live class (up to an hour and a half) will be determined by how many projects students have to share.
 Check out below the kinds of projects I'll be looking to have learners show-and-tell to the rest of the class members.